Treaty of Canterbury (1416): Terms of the treaty

 The treaty was signed on 15 August 1416.
 Henry V and Sigismund pledged to each other that they would provide support to gain back any territories held by the French.
 The subjects of both rulers were given the ability to trade and move among each other's lands freely.
 They agreed that neither side would harbor traitors or rebels of the other but would aid each other during an invasion.

 Outcome

-The Treaty of Canterbury, by favoring England and denouncing France, effectively ended the friendship between the house of Luxembourg and France, which Sigismund's grandfather, John of Bohemia, had established.
+The Treaty of Canterbury, by favoring England and denouncing France, effectively ended the friendship between the House of Luxembourg and France, which Sigismund's grandfather, King John of Bohemia, had established.
 However, before the end of Henry V's reign, the policies established by the Treaty of Canterbury had been abandoned because Sigismund became more involved in the Council of Constance and his control over Bohemian territory and less concerned with Anglo-French politics.
 All of those distractions meant that Sigismund was never able to create any military support and that the true intent of the treaty was not fulfilled.